pulumi/foundational-training/module-07-pulumi-esc/exercise-03-stack-refs-and-files.md

     # TODO
     ```

+1. Add the environment to your EKS stack config file:

+    ```bash
+    environment:
+      - your-project-name/esc-ex-03-vpc # Edit these as necessary to match your VPC stack
+    ```

 1. Preview the EKS cluster.
 You should see no changes because we've replaces a stack reference with the equivalent config via Pulumi ESC:

     ```bash